NucleoidMC/nucleoid-docs/docs/build-rush/maps.md

 !!! tip
     If you get anything wrong with your map, the game will not start.
 You can check the logs to see what went wrong.

-## Configuration
+Map templates are stored in the `map_templates` folder of the datapack, so save it there when you're done.

+## Creating the game configuration

 Please follow the [Plasmid tutorial](/plasmid/getting-started/#creating-a-config) on how to create a game configuration.

 You now need to add a game configuration that will use your map.
-Game configurations are stored in the `games` folder of the datapack.
+Game configurations are stored in the `games` folder of the datapack, so create your `.json` file there.

-Here are the configuration field added by Build Rush, on top of the ones added by Plasmid:
+Here are the configuration fields added by Build Rush, on top of the ones added by Plasmid:
 ```json5
 {
   // ...